mkbiltek2019/wp-vdocipher/readme.txt

 * A basic plugin which just makes it possible to embed vdocipher videos inside a wordpress plugin

 == Upgrade Notice ==

+= 1.21 =
+* Strong HTML5 watermark
+* User can opt for Flash watermark globally
+* Tested for PHP version 5.6 and above
+* Player version 1.6.3
+* User can manually add player version

 = 1.20 =
 * default player version set to 1.5.0